Updated: Nov 2

 After a few seconds, he said, “100 years from now, someone is going to need to fix this pipe again.
 They’re going to take down the wall, look at this work and say, “Wow.
 Who was this guy?”

-This lesson has, of course, become a pillar of my professional career and of Service Physics’ work.
+This lesson has become a pillar of my professional career and of the work we do at Service Physics.
 Any time since then that I’ve been tempted to take a shortcut or deliver anything better than the best it could be, I’m tortured by this moment and inspired to do it the right way – a trait and experience shared by my business partner, Brian Reece.
 We seek to push the boundaries of quality, and to hope that 100 years from now, someone will look at or experience something we’ve created in the world and say, “Wow.
 Who were these guys?”